 Without definitive evidence, the credibility and reliability of witnesses can play a significant role in how a case is decided in court.
 However, determining what witnesses to believe can be a difficult task.
-Polygraph tests, also known as ‘lie detector tests’, have been a perennial fixture in crime novels, films and TV shows for decades.
+Polygraph testing tests, also known as ‘lie detector tests’, have been a perennial fixture in crime novels, films and TV shows for decades.
 But do they actually work?
-Can lie detector tests be used in court in NSW?
+Can lie detector testing be used in court in NSW?
 Let’s take a look.

 Polygraph machines work by measuring a person’s physiological reactions when they answer questions.
 Reactions are measured in one of two ways:

 Though polygraph machines are a standard feature in popular culture, they aren’t as valid or accurate as we are led to believe.
-Different people often react in a variety of ways to intense questioning, especially if they know they are having their answers recorded and measured.
+Different people often react in various ways to intense questioning, especially if they know they are having their answers recorded and measured.
 Importantly, lie detectors can only measure physiological stress responses, not the source of this stress, which could simply result from being subjected to a polygraph in the first place.
-The test therefore cannot tell definitively that a person has ‘lied’, and may report an erroneous result just because the person is nervous.
+The test, therefore cannot tell definitively that a person has ‘lied’, and may report an erroneous result just because the person is nervous.
 In addition, some people are able to ‘beat’ a lie detector test by purposefully altering their physiological state.

 In the 1981 case of R v Murray, the District Court of New South Wales ruled the results of a lie detector test inadmissible.
 The accused, Raymond George Murray, denied an allegation that he fired shots at police officers.
 During the course of the trial, the accused attempted to adduce evidence of the results of a polygraph examination that he undertook in an aim to substantiate his denial of the charges.
 Murray sought to call a polygraph examiner who would give evidence that in his opinion, the accused was speaking the truth and that his denials were true.